 In Sitefinity CMS you can localize pages and content items by creating as many language versions as required.
-You can create different languages for the frontend of your website as well as for the backend.
-Frontend and backend languages can be created independently.
+You can create different language versions independently for the frontend of your website as well as for the backend.

 When you have added more than one language, the Multilingual URLs section appears.

-NOTE: If you are using multisite management, the newly added language is not assigned to any of the sites.
-You need to do this manually for all sites.
+IMPORTANT: If you are using multisite management, the newly added language is automatically used in all existing sites, unless you explicitly configure any site to use only specific languages.
 For more information, see Multiple site management in multilingual mode » Adding languages to individual sites.

 If you have created your languages in directories, by default, pages in the default language do not have language prefixes in their URLs.

 For example, if you have English as default language and French as secondary, the URLs look in the following way: